Elektrobit/corbos_scm/README.rst

 .. code:: xml

-   <param name="package">path/to/package</param>
+   <param name="mirror">Preferred Mirror location</param>

-This setting allows to specify a path to the package sources in the git.
-By default this path is set to `.` which is the directory of the git checkout.
-However if the git is organized differently a path spec to point to the source might be needed.
+This setting allows to specify a specific mirror to look for the desired content.

 .. code:: xml

-   <param name="branch">branch_name</param>
+   <param name="distribution">Pull from: debian, ubuntu</param>

-This setting specifies the git branch to use.
-By default no branch specification is used, which leads to the branch that is configured to be the default on the remote side of the git server.
+This setting allows to specify the distribution name to target the desired package content.